Rodhiya/rodhiya.github.io/index.md

 My work focuses on Combustion Concepts that are relevent to low emissions, high efficiency and fuel flexibility of stationary gas turbines for power generation.
 I study the auto-ignition control mode using massively parallel Direct Numerical Simulations.
 These simulations generate huge data.
 So, I use different analyzing and visualization techniques to understand the flow physics.

 Apart from research, I am very much interested in sports.
 I like to play Football, Badminton and Cricket in particular, but I am up for any sports.
-I also like adventures sports like trekking and adventure camps.
+I also like adventures outings like trekking and adventure camps.

 Interests:
 - Fluid Mechanics